Karasynth/calc-project/README.md

 ## Welcome
 Hello, my name is Shayne.
 Welcome to a small demo project that will showcase some of my skills in React/Redux.

+### Assumptions
+- Clearing will reset to 0
+- Operators will be overwritten if two are pressed in a row
+- I used mathJS to the calculation.
+If reliable code exists that meets the requirements, it would be a waste of time and testing to rewrite it

 ### Structure

 I have seperated the app into 3 major folders; "actions", "components", and "store".